 When you start the “climbing” section, use the steel cables and pegs as handholds for stabilization and safety.

-About 10 minutes before reaching the summit, there’s a signed intersection (1:20 hrs to Korošica / 2 hrs to Ojstrica).
-Continue to the top and enjoy the views of Ojstrica, Korošica, Logar Valley, and the surrounding peaks.
+About 10 minutes before reaching the summit, there’s a signed intersection (1:20 hours to Korošica / 2 hours to Ojstrica).

 We descended by the same route.

 We grabbed lunch at the Kamnik Saddle Lodge and then hiked back down to Logar Valley.